mbr/flask-arrest/docs/content-negotiation.rst

        # (see api.outgoing) will be delivered
        return serialize_response(temps)

-The (incomplete) application above supports one incoming mimetype and two outgoing ones (``application/json`` is the overridable default in both cases, see :py:attr:`~flask_arrest.ContentNegotiationMixin.incoming` and :py:attr:`~flask_arrest.ContentNegotiationMixin.outgoing`).
+The (incomplete) application above supports one incoming mimetype [1]_ and two outgoing ones (``application/json`` is the overridable default in both cases, see :py:attr:`~flask_arrest.ContentNegotiationMixin.incoming` and :py:attr:`~flask_arrest.ContentNegotiationMixin.outgoing`).
 This allows the client to specify his preferred format for receiving data using `HTTP headers
 <https://en.wikipedia.org/wiki/List_of_HTTP_headers>`_.

+..
+[1] In a real application, it would be a `good idea <http://
+       codebetter.com/sebastienlambla/2011/02/01/minting-new-internet-media
+       -type-identifiers/>`_ to use a vendor-specific mimetype, such as ``application/vnd.temperatureapp+json``.

 Content-negotiation is handled automatically by any :py:class:`~flask.Blueprint` that has the